Shuvam-Maity/Exploring-Nonlinear-Relationships-Using-Smoothing-Methods/README.md

 # 📊 Dataset

-##Source: Our World in Data
+=>Source: Our World in Data

-Observations: 1,400+ country-year records after cleaning
+=>Observations: 1,400+ country-year records after cleaning

-Features Used:
+=>Features Used:

-GDP per capita (independent variable)
+>GDP per capita (independent variable)

-Life expectancy at birth (dependent variable)
+>Life expectancy at birth (dependent variable)

-Missing values were removed and outliers were filtered using the Interquartile Range (IQR) method to ensure robust modeling.
+>Missing values were removed and outliers were filtered using the Interquartile Range (IQR) method to ensure robust modeling.

 # 🔧 Methodology

-Performed exploratory data analysis to identify nonlinear trends.
+>Performed exploratory data analysis to identify nonlinear trends.

-Applied nonparametric regression techniques:
+>Applied nonparametric regression techniques:

-Bin Smoothing
+>Bin Smoothing

-K-Nearest Neighbors Smoothing
+>K-Nearest Neighbors Smoothing

-LOESS
+>LOESS

-Kernel Regression
+>Kernel Regression

-Used 5-fold cross-validation for hyperparameter tuning.
+>Used 5-fold cross-validation for hyperparameter tuning.

-Evaluated models using Mean Squared Error (MSE) and Mean Absolute Error (MAE).
+>Evaluated models using Mean Squared Error (MSE) and Mean Absolute Error (MAE).

-Compared models based on predictive accuracy, smoothness, and interpretability.
+>Compared models based on predictive accuracy, smoothness, and interpretability.

 # ✅ Key Results

-The Kernel Regression model using the Epanechnikov kernel with bandwidth 0.10 achieved the lowest test error.
+>The Kernel Regression model using the Epanechnikov kernel with bandwidth 0.10 achieved the lowest test error.

-Results confirm a saturating nonlinear relationship, where life expectancy increases rapidly at low income levels and flattens at higher GDP levels.
+>Results confirm a saturating nonlinear relationship, where life expectancy increases rapidly at low income levels and flattens at higher GDP levels.

-The findings are consistent with established economic theory, including the Preston Curve.
+>The findings are consistent with established economic theory, including the Preston Curve.

 # 🛠 Tools & Technologies